HL7/fhir-bfdr/input/pagecontent/use_cases.md

 [Previous Page - Note to Ballot Readers](note_to_ballot_readers.html)

-### Use Cases
-This implementation guide supports seven use cases for communicating information from the electronic health record system to the jurisdictional Vital Records Offices and to the national statistical agency, the Centers for Disease Control and Prevention/ National Center for Health Statistics (CDC/NCHS):
+This implementation guide supports five use cases for communicating information from the electronic health record system to the jurisdictional Vital Records Offices and to the national statistical agency, the Centers for Disease Control and Prevention/ National Center for Health Statistics (CDC/NCHS):

-* Provider Supplied Live Birth Reporting
+* Provider Live Birth
-* Provider Supplied Fetal Death Reporting
+** Provider Facility Live Birth
+** Provider Mother's Live Birth
-* Jurisdiction Live Birth Reporting
+* Jurisdiction Live Birth
+* Provider Facility Fetal Death
+** Provider Mother's Fetal Death
+** Provider Fetal Death
-* Jurisdiction Fetal Death Reporting
+* Jurisdiction Fetal Death
+* Void Document
-* Void Certificate Reporting
+** Void Live Birth Certificate
+** Void Fetal Death Report

 This implementation guide also supports two uses cases for returning information from the national statistical agency to the jurisdictional Vital Records Office:

-* Coded Race & Ethnicity Reporting
+* Coded Race and Ethnicity
-* Coded Cause of Fetal Death Reporting
+* Coded Cause of Fetal Death

 These information flows are illustrated in the Birth and Fetal Death Reporting Process figure:

 <table><tr><td><img src="V26_IG_VR_BAFDRPT_R1_STU2.jpg" /></td></tr></table>

 Information flows are supported by the FHIR Composition resources indicated in the following table: